 Introduced in 2003, SPF allows domain owners to specify which IP addresses are authorized to send email on their behalf.
 While helpful, SPF has several critical limitations:

-- Only validates the envelope sender, not the visible "From" address
+- Only validates the SMTP envelope sender (RFC5321.MailFrom), not the visible "From" header (RFC5322.From)

-- Breaks when emails are forwarded
+- Breaks when emails are forwarded (forwarding server IPs not in SPF records)

 - No standardized way to handle failures